Return to site

 Address: 98 Regent Road, Sea Point.

-There is a Sunday Alternative called The Vegan Goods Market and if your healthy eating journey extends into the weekend, look beyond traditional sit-down spots to the local market scene servicing the Constantia valley.
+There is a Sunday option too called the Vegan Goods Market and if you would like to extend your healthy eating into the weekend, look beyond traditional sit-down spots to the local market scene servicing the Constantia valley.
 On the first Sunday of the month, make your way out to Orpen Road where the Vegan Goods Market sets up under the trees at The Range.
-It is a vibrant, pet-friendly outdoor haven featuring over 50 local vendors.
+It is a vibrant, pet-friendly outdoor haven featuring over fifty local vendors.
 You can load up your basket with everything from artisanal vegan cheeses and raw treats to handcrafted, cruelty-free wellness products, all backdropped by vineyard and mountain views.
 Stepping into these spaces, and wandering past the community market stalls on Sunday morning, makes me realise that health-conscious eating isn't about restriction or choking down bland celery sticks.
 It is about passionate local cooks making real, vibrant food that honours the earth and your body.
-And now, you too, are aware of exactly which corner of Cape Town has a bowl of crispy sprouts, a local market vendor and cold-pressed wellness waiting to be enjoyed.

 Exceptional 8: Ethical Edition by EJ for EJblogtv